sipeed/rpyc_ikernel/readme.md

 Inherit the IPythonKernel (iPython) class, and support low-end hardware (armv7l) for Python programming and real-time image and video streaming with less occupation 16M.

-- Implement remote call (RPC) core through [rpyc](https://github.com/tomerfiliba-org/rpyc).
+- Implement remote call (RPC) core through [rpyc](https://github.com/tomerfiliba-org/rpyc), see this [docs](http://rpyc.readthedocs.org/).

-- Establish an RPC service for the remote machine through [MaixPy3](https://github.com/sipeed/MaixPy3), and pass the local code to the remote (remote) to run & show image & get result.
+- Set up an RPC service for the remote machine with [MaixPy3](https://github.com/sipeed/MaixPy3) and transfer the local code to the remote (remote) to run & display images & get results.

 ### Special functions